kevinokerlund/event-bundle/README.md

 ```

 ## Removing all events from a bundle
-While this method removes all the events from the bundle, it also removes all of the events from the their elements.
+While this method removes all the events from the bundle, it also removes all of the events from their elements.

 There are two ways to do this.
 You can call `empty` on an EventBundle instance, or use the window EventBundle static
 `empty` method.